 Bohemia, NY (PRWEB) September 10, 2012

-fishbat, Inc. is a full service web marketing firm.
-Striving through social media management, search engine optimization (SEO), web design, and public relations, fishbat comes together as a marketing agency to bring full awareness to your brand and strengthen your corporate image.
+fishbat, Inc. is a full service social media marketing agency. fishbat uses social media management, search engine optimization (SEO), web design, and public relations, to strive as a marketing firm to raise awareness about your brand and build your corporate image.